Engineering Technology BSET

 M. Eric Carr, MsCpE (Drexel University).
 Instructor.
 Computer Engineering, Digital Design, Programmable Devices, Genetic Algorithms, Programming, Additive Manufacturing, Maker Movement.

 Richard Chiou, PhD (Georgia Institute of Technology).
-Associate Professor.
-Green manufacturing, mechatronics, Internet-based robotics and automation, and remote sensors and monitoring.
+Professor.
+Smart manufacturing, green manufacturing, renewable energy, mechatronics, robotics and automation, virtual reality, Internet-of-things, and remote sensors and monitoring.

 Yalcin Ertekin, PhD (University of Missouri-Rolla).
-Associate Clinical Professor.
+Clinical Professor.
 High speed machining with micromachining applications, machining process optimization and condition monitoring using multiple sensors, FEA simulation with 3D solid modeling applications, rapid prototyping and reverse engineering, quality and reliability improvement through statistically designed experiments, neural networks and data mining and Taguchi methods, CNC machine tool calibration characterization of cold fastening, clinching and self-pierced riveting processes, non-invasive surgical tool design, student learning enhancement using online simulation tools.